Search

 5) Seek outside help if required

-You may need some outside help to determine how to get someone into drug rehab when they are resistant or dismissive.
+You may need some outside help to determine how to get someone into drug rehab and accept treatment when they are resistant or dismissive.

 Here are some immediate options to widen the net: